 This is one of my favourite Agatha Christie novels.
 The setting is luxurious and exotic; and the plot’s full of twists and intriguing character studies.
 And, with a new movie rendition on the near horizon, there’s no better time to give Death on the Nile a read!

 “Fey…a Scotch word…It means the kind of exalted happiness that comes before disaster.
 You know–it’s too good to be true.” — Agatha Christie, Death on the Nile.

 2. The Old Man and the Sea by Ernest Hemingway

 The Old Man and the Sea is a Pulitzer Prize winning novel about a Cuban fisherman and his battle with a giant marlin.
-Published in 1952, this was the last major work of fiction published in Hemingway’s lifetime and one of his best-known pieces.
-A short story of determination and struggle, this modern classic could be a great way to round out this year’s challenge — and an excellent fit for a book set on transportation.
+Published in 1952, this was the last major work of fiction published in Hemingway’s lifetime.
+It is also one of his best-known pieces.
+A short story of determination and struggle, this modern classic could be a great way to round out this year’s challenge — and an excellent fit for a book set on a form of transportation.